sweeden-ttu/data-structures/README.md

 ## Overview

 This repository provides a comprehensive library of abstract data structures that can be used across all programming projects.
-It follows consistent interfaces and can be integrated with any Python project.
+It follows consistent interfaces and can be integrated with any Python, Ruby, DotNet, Java, TypeScript, JavaScript, Node, Perl, C, C++, Go, Rust, SWIFT, Objective-C, COBOL, and SQL project.

 ## Features